frixaco/anitrack/README.md

-# Anitrack - anime episode tracker for me by me: anitrack-sigma.vercel.app
+# Anitrack - anime episode tracker for me by me

 ## Setup